 - 2010- A program to provide coverage for an over-the-counter drug is launched in an effort to reduce prescription drug spending.
 Following an actuarial report in which it is learned that health care funding availability will be significantly reduced by 2011, staff proposes plan design and subsidy changes to preserve the balance in the health care fund.
-The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010. - SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program. - 2012 SERS maintains premiums at 2011 levels and lowers the co-pay for insulin to encourage appropriate use. - 2013- SERS expands the eligibility for a health care premium subsidy to include members who have 20 years or more of service but who are not eligible for their school employer's health care coverage upon separation of service or retirement.
-Members with employer health care coverage for at least three of the last five years of service are eligible for a premium subsidy if they meet the requirements.

-Due to pension reform, the eligibility requirements for the Medicare Part B reimbursement from SERS change.
+The Health Care Preservation Task Force reconvenes to provide its input on the proposed changes. - 2011 SERS extends health care coverage for adult children of health care participants up to age 26 as required by the Patient Protection Act of 2010. - SERS is approved by the Department of Health and Human Services to participate in the Early Retirement Reimbursement Program. - 2012 SERS maintains premiums at 2011 levels and lowers the co-payment for insulin to encourage appropriate use. - 2013 SERS expands the eligibility for a health care premium subsidy to include individuals with the required 20 or 25 years of service credit if the member was eligible for employer health care coverage for at least three of the last five years of service. - Due to pension reform, the eligibility requirements for the Medicare Part B reimbursement from SERS change.
 Members retiring after Jan.
-7, 2013, must be enrolled in SERS' health care coverage in order to receive the reimbursement.

-Group long-term care insurance (LTC) is no longer available to new enrollees.
+7, 2013, must be enrolled in SERS' health care coverage in order to receive the reimbursement. - Group long-term care insurance is no longer available to new enrollees.
 Those currently enrolled may keep their coverage.
-SERS seeks new carrier but is unable to find a replacement due to the collapse of the group long-term care insurance market.
+SERS seeks new carrier but is unable to find a replacement due to the collapse of the group long-term care insurance market. - 2014 SERS begins offering an optional vision plan to eligible benefit recipients, and expands enrollment eligibility for optional dental and vision coverage to all benefit recipients who are eligible for SERS' health care coverage.